Outsourcing Control requires Control Complexity: Materials and Methods

-\subsection{Controller Complexity}
+\subsubsection{Controller Complexity}

 We assess the controller complexity using two different concepts that refer to different parts of the controller.
-First we discuss the measures corresponding to the Integrated Information, before we quantify the complexity of the internal world model in Section \ref{Subsubsect:Pred}.
+First we discuss the measure corresponding to the Integrated Information, before we quantify the complexity of the internal world model. \paragraph{Integrated Information} There exist various types of Integrated Information measures, as discussed in the introduction.
+The approach we are using here was defined in our previous publication \citep{Langer}, also applied in \citep{Langer2021}.
+There we quantify how much information gets integrated among different controller nodes across different points in time, as depicted in Figure \ref{fig:6} (A).
+The minimization described in \eqref{psi} results in the solution below, as shown in \citep{Langer}.
+In our case we only have two binary controller nodes, hence $J = \{1,2\}$.
+Note that the split agents do not have these connections leading to $\Phi_{IIT} = 0$.